What's For Dinner?

 There are many tips to make using your crockpot even easier:

-1. Don’t lift the lid to take a peak.
+1. Don’t lift the lid to take a peek.
 I have read over and over that if you do lift the lid, you need to add 20 minutes cooking time.

 2. Vegetables and potatoes take longer to cook in a crockpot.
 It’s always suggested that you place potatoes and vegetables on the bottom, layering the meat and sauces on the top.